 Testosterone therapy may boost sex drive for some women, but its long-term safety is unclear.

 For adults, tetanus shots are recommended every 10 years.

-Take steps to prevent the dawn phenomenon — an abnormal early-morning increase in blood sugar.
+Take steps to prevent this early-morning increase in blood sugar.

 Fragile or thin skin is a fairly common problem, especially in older adults.

 Thyroid disease can affect mood, but those symptoms are rarely the only evidence of thyroid disease.

 A Mayo Clinic expert discusses using thyroid guards during mammograms to reduce the risk of thyroid cancer from radiation.